bschreck/deep.sh/docs/tutorial_history_backend.rst

 with ``pip`` or other library managers.
 You can find the full code here:
 `<https://gist.github.com/mitnk/2d08dc60aab33d8b8b758c544b37d570>`_

-Let's start a new xonsh session:
+Let's start a new deepsh session:

 .. code-block:: none